 What can I say other than, ‘What a pleasant surprise!’

-Jay-Jay the Supersonic bus is five this year.
+Jay-Jay the Supersonic bus was published in 2014.
 He has been plodding merrily along the ‘independent' road.
 Slowly but surely, carrying on in the right direction, he might encounter a few pot holes or bumps in the road, but with the warm diesel in his tank carries on, purring contentedly.

-Along the way he has received many wonderful comments and has stayed evenly on his road.
+Along the way the story has received many wonderful comments and has stayed evenly on his road.
 Not going fast, but buses rarely do.
 But occasionally, as you are waiting at the stop the buses may come along in threes and 2018 was just such an occasion.

-The first book had been followed by a second and a third and even a fourth and now there are six books in production with more engines revving up ready to follow.
+The first book had been followed by a second and a third and even a fourth and now there are seven bus story books in production with more engines revving up ready to follow.

 In November 2018, ‘The Christmas Play Rehearsal’ went on a blog tour and it was certainly a lot of fun.

-So perhaps, I thought, maybe Jay-Jay needed to start his engine once again.
+I decided that Jay-Jay needed to start his engine once again.

 Hearing that he had also been shortlisted in ‘the wishing Shelf’ book awards, I felt proud and confident to let him join in the book parade.